CrugBarat/CrugBarat/README.md

 **Junior Dev - looking for work**

 I love to code.
 I'm happiest when coding.
 Code, code, code.
-Hook me up to the matrix and jam all code related data and information straight into my eyeballs.
+Hook me up to the matrix and jam all code related data straight into my eyeballs.

 Here's some live demos of student projects and other stuff I've completed recently: